openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 - The ``data`` dictionary should contain the payload class that is used to define the data that is included in the event.
 This will help consumers understand the event and react to it.
 Try using a descriptive name for the data field, but keep consistency with the payload class name.
 Avoid using suffixes like ``_data`` or ``_payload`` in the data field name.
 - The event should be an instance of the ``OpenEdxPublicSignal`` class to ensure that the event is consistent with the Open edX event framework.
 - Receivers should be able to access the event payload in their receivers to react to the event.

-..
-TODO: add reference to how to add event bus support to the event's payload

 Step 6: Send the Event
 ~~~~~~~~~~~~~~~~~~~~~~~